UnionPAC/toolkit/lib/docs/index.md

-# 📚 Component Documentation
+# 📚 Documentation

-Welcome to the documentation for `my-component-lib`.
+Welcome to the documentation for `@geoffjamieson/toolkit`.

-This library provides reusable, flexible Vue components designed to be lightweight and customizable.
+This toolkit currently includes reusable Vue 3 components, with plans to expand into animations, utilities, and more.
+All tools are designed to be lightweight, flexible, and easy to customize — especially with Tailwind CSS.

 ---

-## Components
+## 🧩 Components

 - [RotatingWords](./components/RotatingWords.md)

+---

+## 🎞️ Animations

+_Coming soon_

+---

+## 🛠️ Utilities

+_Coming soon_